A Brief History Of The Transylvanian Saxon Dialect

 The picturesque Transylvanian Saxon village of Meschen (Romanian: Moșna) from Kreis Hermannstadt (Sibiu County), southern Transylvania.
 Image source: www.reversehomesickness.com

-Its history starts in the 1140s/1150s, when the first arrivals of the German-speaking Western European craftsmen, miners, and traders of mixed German, Flemish, and Frankish origin made at the demands of King Géza II of Hungary are documented to have taken place in Weinland (i.e. Wine Land) and Altland (i.e. Old Land or Olt Land), two ethnographic regions located in the proximity of the towns of Mediasch/Mediaș and Hermannstadt/Sibiu respectively, in south-eastern Transylvania, modern day central Romania.
+Its history starts in the 1140s/1150s, when the first arrivals of the predominantly German-speaking Western European craftsmen, miners, and traders of mixed German, Flemish, Walloon, and Frankish origins made at the demands of King Géza II of Hungary are documented to have taken place in Weinland (i.e., Wine Land) and Altland (i.e., Old Land or Olt Land), two ethnographic regions located in the proximity of the towns of Mediasch/Mediaș and Hermannstadt/Sibiu respectively, in south-eastern Transylvania, modern day central Romania.

-After the first waves of German settlers established a series of villages with fortified churches as well as several consolidated urban trading centres in south-eastern and north-eastern Transylvania, it must be mentioned that most of the urban dwellers used standard German, while the rural Saxon communities preserved varied local dialects (which differed in lexis and pronunciation) that will later on evolve into the Transylvanian Saxon dialect proper.
+After the first waves of German and Western European settlers established a series of villages with fortified churches as well as several consolidated urban trading centres in south-eastern and north-eastern Transylvania, it must be mentioned that most of the urban dwellers used Standard German, while the rural Saxon communities preserved varied local dialects (which differed in lexis and pronunciation) that will later on evolve into the Transylvanian Saxon dialect proper.

-Quite many linguistic features of the Old High German (endonym: Althochdeutsch) and Middle German (endonym: Mittelhochdeutsch) were thus preserved almost intact from the time of the Saxons’ arrival in Transylvania, these being either inexistent or very rarely used in the German dialects spoken in contemporary Germany, Austria, or Switzerland (or Liechtenstein as well, pun intended here, naturally).
+Quite many linguistic features of the Middle High German (endonym: Mittlehochdeutsch) were thus preserved almost intact from the time of the Saxons’ arrival in Transylvania, these being either inexistent or very rarely used in the German dialects spoken in contemporary Germany, Austria, or Switzerland (or Liechtenstein as well, pun intended here, naturally).
+Furthermore, the Transylvanian Saxon dialect can be divided into two main groups, more specifically southern Transylvanian Saxon (as spoken, naturally, in southern Transylvania) as well as northern Transylvanian Saxon (as spoken, naturally, in northern Transylvania).

 A detailed map of the German dialects and their geographic distribution in Central and Eastern Europe.
 Transylvanian Saxon is coloured in green and partly depicted in southern Transylvania to the south-east of the map.
 The other German dialect in Romania, depicted in the south-western part of the country (i.e. in Banat) is Banat Swabian which is different from the Swabian dialect spoken in south-western Germany.
 Image source: Wikimedia Commons